osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-the-adapter.md

 3. Run the `sudo apt update` command to update available packages information.

-4. Run one of the `sudo apt install` command.
+4. Run one of the `sudo apt install` commands.

     **Examples**: